J. Perry: Music career

 After releasing his first single, “Starin at your body”, J.Perry and Baoli Records became in contact with the multi-hit producer Power Surge of XO Management, to produce the debut album with them.
 This producing company is known for songs such as “Look What I Did” of Interscope Records, Mosley Music Group (Timbaland) & Konvict Music’s (Akon & T-Pain) artist Billy Blue featuring Brisco of Cash Money Records (Lil Wayne) & Trick Daddy of Poe Boy Music Group (Rick Ross) for DJ Khaled’s album “Live from the 305”, and also “Do it” from Jamaican artist, Shifta, featuring chart topping superstar Flo Rida.
 “Starin at your Body” was remixed with a hit artist “Black Dada” (known for his hit song I’m a Zoe).

-“One life to live”, Perry's debut album was released in Haiti on November 2011 distributed online through iTunes, Rhapsody and others.
+“One life to live”, Perry's debut album was released in Haiti in November 2011 distributed online through iTunes, Rhapsody and others.
 His first song on the album Dekole” took Haiti by storm.
 It was aired a total of 765 times in one week on local Haitian radio stations, with a never seen before airplay.
 The song was awarded hit song of the year and was chosen as the 2012 "theme song" for the Haitian Carnival.
 The 2012 Haitian national Carnival is named “Ayiti ap Dekole”, inspired by this song.
 The song even hit Brazilian airwaves via Claudia Leitte, one of the most popular Axé singers in Brazil in which a remix was made with her featuring Perry.